-Al-Hor’s outlet, Rassd Maroc, was often critical in its coverage of the Moroccan government.
+Al-Hor is a blogger and the founding director of the now-defunct news website Rassd Maroc, which was often critical in its coverage of the Moroccan government.

 Policemen arrested al-Hor on August 6, 2017, at his home in the city of Marrakesh, the journalist’s brother, Adam al-Hor, told CPJ and local media reported.
 Police transferred al-Hor to their headquarters in Casablanca, where they held the journalist for five days, his brother told CPJ.